mahuti/arcadepi/README.md

 	attract -v

-Before the next reboot, make sure you go into the autostart and change the autostart to "attract"
+Before the next reboot, make sure you go into the autostart and change the autostart to `attract`

 	sudo pico /opt/retropie/configs/all/autostart.sh